Code-Institute-Submissions/iKelvvv-MS4/README.md

         - Select Heroku Postgres
         - Submit order form

-    - Prepare environment and settings.py file
+    - Prepare the environment and settings.py file
         - Create env.py file
         - Add DATABASE_URL with the Postgres URL from Heroku
         - Add SECRET_KEY with a randomly generated key
         - Add SECRET_KEY and generated key to the config vars in Heroku
         - Add if statement to settings.py to prevent the production server from erroring
-        - Replace insecure key with the enviroment variable for the SECRET_KEY
+        - Replace insecure key with the environment variable for the SECRET_KEY
         - Add Heroku database as the back end
-        - Migrate changes to new databse
+        - Migrate changes to new database

     - Get static media files stored on Cloudinary
-        - Create Cloudinary account
+        - Create a Cloudinary account
         - From the dashboard, copy the API Environment variable
-        - In the settings.py file create a new enviroment variable for CLOUDINARY_URL
+        - In the settings.py file create a new environment variable for CLOUDINARY_URL
         - Add the CLOUDINARY_URL variable to Heroku
         - Add a temporary config var for DISABLE_COLLECTSTATIC
         - In settings.py add Cloudinary as an installed app
         - Add static and media file variables
         - Add templates directory
         - Change DIR's key to point to TEMPALTES_DIR
-        - Add Heroku host name to allowed hosts
+        - Add Heroku hostname to allowed hosts
-        - Create directories for media, static and templates in project workspace
+        - Create directories for media, static and templates in the project workspace
         - Create a Procfile

 - Deploy new empty project to Heroku